How To Create The Perfect XML Sitemap

 How to Examine Crawl Data for Sitemap Creation

-Export the full site data from Screaming Frog.
+Export the complete site data from Screaming Frog.
 We’re going to evaluate all the pages in Excel or Google Sheets.
-While we know we took some steps to show us only things search engines have access to on their own, we want to make sure there aren’t pages they are seeing which we didn’t know about.
-You know, those ?color= parameters on eCommerce sites, or /search/ URLs that maybe you didn’t want to be indexed.
-I like to sort the URL column A-Z so I can quickly scan down and see duplicate URLs.
+While we know we took some steps to show us only things search engines can access on their own, we want to make sure there aren’t pages they are seeing that we didn’t know about.
+You know, those ?color= parameters on eCommerce sites or /search/ URLs that you might not want to be indexed.
+I like sorting the URL column (A-Z) to scan down and see duplicate URLs quickly.

-This data is super valuable not only to creating a strong XML sitemap, but also going back and blocking some pages on your website that need some tightening up.
+This data is super valuable not only for creating a strong XML sitemap but also for blocking pages on your website that need some tightening up.
 Unless your site is 100% optimized, this is a valuable, hard look at potentially runaway URLs.
 I recommend doing this crawl and looking at your data at least once per quarter.

 Scrubbing Out Bad URLs

-A “bad” URL, in this case, is simply one we don’t want Google to see.
-Ultimately we’re going to need to get these further exclusions available to Screaming Frog.
+In this case, a “bad” URL is simply one we don’t want Google to see.
+Ultimately, we’ll need to make these further exclusions available to Screaming Frog.
 At this point, you have two options.

 1. We can either upload your clean Excel list back into Screaming Frog,